soney/ProgramsInformationPeople/_sources/Assignments/ps4.rst

 	**7.** Write code that will create a dictionary ``vowel_frequencies`` where the keys are the five vowels and the values are how often the vowel appears in the string ``s``.
 Then, using ``vowel_frequencies``, determine the most common vowel in ``s`` and assign the result to the variable ``common_vowel``.
 Use dictionary accumulation and do not hard code the answer.
 	~~~~
-	s = "singing in the rain and playing in the rain are two entirely different situations but both can be fun"
+	s = "singing in the rain and playing in the rain are two entirely different situations but both can be good fun"
 	vowels = ['a','e','i','o','u']

 	# Write your code here.